Using Replit Agent? Learn how to add a configured Postgres database to your apps with a single prompt

 • Data Access Logging and Auditing (AWS CloudTrail & Logz.io)

-All data access actions, including those involving sensitive operations, are logged using AWS CloudTrail and forwarded to Logz.io for centralized logging and analysis.
+All data access actions, including those involving sensitive operations, are logged using AWS CloudTrail and Azure Monitor, and forwarded to Logz.io for centralized logging and analysis.
 This provides full traceability of who accessed which resources, when, and from where.
 Logs are secured and retained for audit purposes, while any anomalies or suspicious activity trigger real-time alerts through our Security Operations Center (SOC) for immediate investigation and response.

 • PII Backup, Retention, and Deletion Policies with S3 Versioning